Category Archives: DANCING IN THE CABBAGE PATCH

 Making molasses was another labor-intensive activity at Pine Mountain.
 The Creech family, near the school, almost always raised sugar cane, the source of the liquid used to create molasses.

 First, the cane was harvested while still green but mature.
-Then, the cane was trimmed of leaves and bundles of canes were placed in a mill where the canes were crushed to extract the juice of the plant.
+Then, the cane was trimmed of leaves, and bundles of canes were placed in a mill where the canes were crushed to extract the juice of the plant.
 The juice was funneled into containers and then deposited into a large iron pot or a flat metal pan that was positioned over a continuous fire.
-The pot or pan of cane juice was allowed to boil until it became sugar sweet, concentrated and thick.
+The pot or pan of cane juice was allowed to boil until it became sugar sweet, concentrated, and thick.
 The foam on the top of the syrup was constantly dipped off the boiling molasses.
-Most often this was everyone’s job and a most rewarding of jobs.
-The foam sticks to the canes dipped into the molasses and make a sweet treat for all who come to “Stir-Off” the sorghum.
+Most often, this was everyone’s job and a most rewarding job.
+The foam sticks to the canes dipped into the molasses and makes a sweet treat for all who come to “Stir-Off” the sorghum.

 The young molasses is called “Sorghum.”
 It is sweet, light, and gentle in flavor.
-When the molasses is cooked more, the syrup became more concentrated and heavier in flavor and sugar.
+When the molasses is cooked more, the syrup becomes more concentrated and heavier in flavor and sugar.
 This dark molasses is the bulk of the molasses-making process.
-This very dark molasses, usually at the bottom of the pot, is referred to as “black-strap molasses” and the strong flavor of this residue was sometimes added to corn silage for the livestock.
-It to sweetened it and encouraged the fermentation of the chopped silage which was generally made from green corn stalks.
-The Gospel of the Clean Plate was not just for those seated at a table, it carried over into every aspect of growing, preparing, and making more palatable nature’s bounty.
+This very dark molasses, usually at the bottom of the pot, is referred to as “black-strap molasses,” and the strong flavor of this residue was sometimes added to corn silage for the livestock.
+It sweetened it and encouraged the fermentation of the chopped silage, which was generally made from green corn stalks.
+The Gospel of the Clean Plate was not just for those seated at a table; it carried over into every aspect of growing, preparing, and making more palatable nature’s bounty.

 “JUST THE WAY I LIKE IT”